tasket/qubes-tunnel/README.md

 Then shutdown template.

 #### Setup (abbreviated):

+Steps are similar to Qubes-vpn-support, but names/paths are different:

 1. Create a proxyVM (appVM with 'provides network') based on above template.
 2. Enable qubes-tunnel Qubes service for the proxyVM.
 3. In the proxyVM shell run `/usr/lib/qubes/qtunnel-setup --config`